Kiran Mazumdar-Shaw

 Kiran Mazumdar-Shaw (born 23 March 1953) is an Indian billionaire entrepreneur.
 She is the executive chairperson and founder of Biocon Limited and Biocon Biologics Limited, a biotechnology company based in Bangalore, India and the former chairperson of Indian Institute of Management, Bangalore.
 In 2014, she was awarded the Othmer Gold Medal for outstanding contributions to the progress of science and chemistry.
 She was on the Financial Times 2011 top 50 women in business list.
 In 2019, she was listed as the 68th most powerful woman in the world by Forbes.
 She was named EY World Entrepreneur Of The Year 2020.

-She was married to John Shaw.
+As of 2025, Mazumdar-Shaw is ranked 93rd-wealthiest in India, with a net worth of $3.42 billion.

-Early life and education
+Early life

 Kiran Mazumdar was born on 23 March 1953 in Bangalore, Karnataka state, to Gujarati parents.
 She was educated at Bangalore's Bishop Cotton Girl's High School, graduating in 1968.
 She then attended Mount Carmel College, Bangalore, a women's college offering pre-university courses as an affiliate of Bangalore University.
 She studied biology and zoology, graduating from Bangalore University with a bachelor's degree in zoology in 1973.
 Mazumdar hoped to go to medical school, but was not able to obtain a scholarship.

 Her father, Rasendra Mazumdar, was the head brewmaster at United Breweries.
 He suggested that she study fermentation science, and train to be a brewmaster, a very non-traditional field for women.
 Mazumdar went to Ballarat College, Melbourne University in Australia to study malting and brewing.
 In 1974, she was the only woman enrolled in the brewing course and topped in her class.
 She earned the degree as master brewer in 1975.

 She worked as a trainee brewer in Carlton and United Breweries, Melbourne and as a trainee maltster at Barrett Brothers and Burston, Australia.
 She also worked for some time as a technical consultant at Jupiter Breweries Limited, Calcutta and as a technical manager at Standard Maltings Corporation, Baroda between 1975 and 1977.
 However, when she investigated the possibility of advancing her career in Bangalore or Delhi, she was told that she could not be hired as a master brewer in India because "It's a man's work."
 She began to look abroad for opportunities and was offered a position in Scotland.